VishnuGShephertz/App42-Push-Notification-on-Flash-Android/README.md

 ```

-__Registering on GCM for PushNotification in Android:__ To get PushNotification you have to register on GCM using Google Project No written in App42FlashHome.mxmlfile.
+__Registering on GCM for PushNotification in Android:__ To get PushNotification you have to register on GCM using Google Project No written in App42FlashHome.mxml file.

 ```
             app42Push.register(AppConstants.ProjectNo);

 ```
-__Registering Device on App42:__ This function store device token on App42 using ActionScript API ,when we get registration event from Android Native written in App42FlashHome.mxmlfile.
+__Registering Device on App42:__ This function store device token on App42 using ActionScript API ,when we get registration event from Android Native written in App42FlashHome.mxml file.

 ```
    private function onRegistered(event:App42RegistrationEvent):void